After you Arrive

-This means you must register with the Irish Naturalisation and Immigration Service (INIS) within the time frame stamped on the passport.
+This means you must register with the Irish Immigration Service Delivery within the time frame stamped on the passport.
 Further details on the registration process are below.

-Health InsuranceIn order to register with the Irish Naturalisation and Immigration service (INIS), as all non-EU/EEA students are required to do, you must show proof of health insurance to cover any major medical care necessary during your stay.
+Health InsuranceIn order to register with the Irish Immigration Service Delivery, as all non-EU/EEA students are required to do, you must show proof of health insurance to cover any major medical care necessary during your stay.
 Please check with your insurance company at home that you are sufficiently insured for your period of study in Ireland.
-If a student chooses to use a health insurance policy from their home country please be aware that this will only be valid for the students first 12 months.
-It can be used for first registration with INIS, but not with second registration.
-Health insurance must be purchased from an Irish based insurance provider after your first year of study.
+If a student chooses to use a health insurance policy from their home country, please be aware that this will only be valid for the students first 12 months.
+It can be used for first registration with the Irish Immigration Service Delivery, but not with subsequent registrations.
+Health insurance must be purchased from an Ireland based insurance provider after your first year of study.

 If students do not already have insurance cover, they may wish to insure with one of the health insurance providers in Ireland.